Most sexually transmitted infections (STIs), can be treated, but it's important to get tested if you've been at risk or have any symptoms.

-How can I avoid STIs?
+How can you avoid STIs?

 The only way to know for sure is to get tested.

-You can also get tested at your local sexual health clinic.
+You can get tested if you go to see your doctor, or visit your local sexual health clinic.

-However, if you get tested at a sexual health clinic, the results of the test and the fact you've had a test will not appear on your medical records.
+If you get tested at a sexual health clinic, the results of the test and the fact you've had a test will not appear on your medical records.